delphix/mariadb-plugin/docs/docs/Discovery.md

 ## Prerequisites

--   Installation of the MySQL Plugin is required before the Discovery.
+-   Installation of the MariaDB Plugin is required before the Discovery.

 ## Refreshing an Environment